anlindeb/intersight_python/README.md

-Python SDK Install
+Python SDK Install - which is a requirement.

-The Intersight Python SDK is available on the Python Package Index at https://pypi.org/project/intersight/ and can be installed using pip: sudo pip install intersight
+The Intersight Python SDK is available on the Python Package Index at https://pypi.org/project/intersight/ and can be installed using pip:

+$ sudo pip install intersight

 Ensure that you only have one Intersight SDK active (older Intersight SDKs may conflict):

 $ pip list
 Package            Version
 ------------------ ----------